ProCern/asyncinotify/README.rst

 Usage
 -----

-The core of this package is :class:`asyncinotify.Inotify`.
-Most important Classes may be imported directly from the :mod:`asyncinotify` package.
+The core of this package is ``asyncinotify.Inotify``.
+Most important Classes may be imported directly from the ``asyncinotify`` package.

 .. code-block:: python